top of page

 Our values, outlook, politics and beliefs are very much aligned.
 We agree on the big questions in life, not because either of us changed our beliefs to align with each other's way of thinking, but simply because that is who we are.
 Neither of us chase money or power for the sake of money or power, we both want the same things for our daughter, enjoy the same kinds of holidays (!) and have a shared vision for what we want our future together to look like.
 This means we don't have to argue about the big things in life that can be deal-breakers in a relationship, such as whether we want to have children, where we want to live, what roles we feel each other should have within the family and so on.

-I would describe my husband and I as non-traditional in the sense that we don't believe in set gender roles in the family or around the house.
-We make sure all the labour involved in running a home and raising a child is split in a way that's fair.
-This sense of being an equal was incredibly important to me as I looked for a partner.
-I value being a mum, but I also value other aspects of my identity.
-I knew I would be very unhappy (furiously unhappy!) if I was expected to behave in certain ways because of my gender and I was very open about that early on so there were no surprises later on!
+I would describe my husband and I as non-traditional in the sense that we don't have set gender roles around the house and within the family.
+We make sure all the labour involved in running a home and raising a child is split in a way that feels right for both of us.
+This sense of equality was incredibly important to me as I looked for a partner and is a key part of me today within our marriage.
+I value being a mum, but I also value other aspects of my identity and my time.
+I knew I would be very unhappy (furiously unhappy!) if I was expected to behave in certain ways because of my gender.
+I was very open about that with him early on as it would have been a dealbreaker for me if he wasn't on the same page as me about feminism.

 ...